dvjsh/FIFA-World-Cup-Sales-Dashboard/README.md

 4. Each spectator receives a ticket that contains information about their gender, date of birth, seat location, and the team they are supporting.
 5. The stadium is segregated into four wings, namely East, West, North, and South.
 6. Each ticket comprises a QR code (see Appendix C) that redirects the holder to the food ordering app when scanned.
 The menu includes 36 items, including snacks, appetizers, beverages, and desserts, allowing them to avoid long queues at stalls and not miss out on the match.
-7. Customers can specify their dietary preferences, such as Vegan, Vegetarian, Non-Veg, and Gluten-Free, while placing their food orders.
+7. Customers can specify their dietary preferences, such as Vegan, Vegetarian, Non-Veg, and Gluten-Free while placing their food orders.
 8. The match experiences various events like goals, corner kicks, yellow cards, red cards, and penalties, which are being monitored.
 9. The time of placing an order has a maximum deviation of 3 minutes from the time of the occurrence of an event.